2019 J.League Cup

-2019 J. League Cup is the 27th J.League Cup, which began on 6 March 2019.
+The 2019 J. League Cup was the 27th J.League Cup, which began on 6 March and ended on 26 October 2019.

 The official title is 2019 J.League YBC Levain Cup (2019 JリーグYBCルヴァンカップ) due to the sponsorship of Yamazaki Baking.
 The winners would have earned the right to play against the winners of the 2019 Copa Sudamericana in the 2020 J.League Cup / Copa Sudamericana Championship, but it would not held due to the 2020 Tokyo Olympics held at the same time.

 Format

 J.League announced the schedule and the matchdays up to the semifinals on December 14, 2018, and full fixture of the matches including the final (on October 26, at Saitama Stadium 2002) on 23 January, 2019.

-All 18 teams playing in the 2019 J1 League will participate.
+All 18 teams playing in the 2019 J1 League participated.
 In addition, depending on the result of the 2019 AFC Champions League qualifying play-offs, one or two teams from 2019 J2 League with the best performance in the previous season (i.e., Kashiwa Reysol and V-Varen Nagasaki, the 17th- and 18th-placed teams in 2018 J1 League, respectively) may participate.